cn0047/stash/ed/t/patterns.architectural/ddd.md

 #### Domain Event.

-A domain object that defines an event (something that happens).
+A domain object that defines an event (something that happens, when X happens to Y).

 * Modeling a Domain Event is like writing a news article.
 * Publishing a Domain Event is like printing the article on the paper.